-After USPS processes your Change of Address request, mail may take seven to 10 business days to arrive at your new address.
+After USPS processes your Change of Address request, mail may take seven to 10 business days to start trickling in at your new address.
 So it might be about two weeks before you see your mail online.

 Change of Address for Multiple People in Your Household

 You need to fill out a separate Change of Address request for every recipient’s mail that you forward IF there are different surnames in the household or only some householders are moving.
 This is tedious, but USPS only forwards mail that matches the recipient name on the request form.

 It is possible to complete only one Change of Address for an entire household with the same last name.
 This is ideal if your entire family is moving or if you’re looking to move everyone’s mail to your new mailbox.

 Changing Your Business Address